BBaird77/docker_guide_ds/README.md

 - Database: _lego_

 The [Postgres sample databases](https://github.com/neondatabase-labs/postgres-sample-dbs/tree/main?tab=readme-ov-file) has some Postgres databases that you could use.
 We will use the [Lego example](https://github.com/neondatabase-labs/postgres-sample-dbs/tree/main?tab=readme-ov-file#lego-database).
 The `lego.sql` file is already in the `scratch` folder.

-## Streamlit App

-After opening a terminal in the directory `~/docker-streamlit` and running `docker compose up` you should see action in the containers section of Docker and your terminal.

-Now you can open your streamlit app at [http://localhost:8501](http://localhost:8501)

-### Developing your App

-Microsft's Visual Studio code provides guidance on [developing inside a Container using Visual Studio Code Remote [Development](https://code.visualstudio.com/docs/devcontainers/containers).
-Let's use their [get started with development Containers in Visual Studio Code](https://code.visualstudio.com/docs/devcontainers/tutorial) tutorial.

-Now we can have a VS Code window running on the OS environment within the container.

 ## References